-Vestiges of Transit: Urban Persistence at a Micro Scale (with Leah Brooks), forthcoming in Review of Economics and Statistics
+Vestiges of Transit: Urban Persistence at a Micro Scale (with Leah Brooks), Review of Economics and Statistics, 2019

 In this paper, we document spatial persistence at a micro scale and explore its causes.
 The streetcar dominated urban transit in Los Angeles County from the 1890s to the early 1910s, and was off the road entirely by 1963.
 However, we find that its influence remains readily visible in the current pattern of urban density.
 Further, we show that this pattern has reinforced, not muted, over the nearly 60 year since the streetcar's removal.
 Our evidence is most consistent with the defunct streetcar influencing modern behavior by serving as a focal point, coordinating both land use regulation and agglomerative clustering.

-Fiscal Policy and Aggregate Demand in the U.S. Before, During and Following the Great Recession (with David Cashin, Jamie Lenney and William Peterman), forthcoming in International Tax and Public Finance.
+Fiscal Policy and Aggregate Demand in the U.S. Before, During and Following the Great Recession (with David Cashin, Jamie Lenney and William Peterman), International Tax and Public Finance, 2018

 We examine the effect of federal and subnational fiscal policy on aggregate demand in the U.S. by introducing the fiscal effect (FE) measure.
 FE can be decomposed into three components.
 Discretionary FE quantifies the effect of discretionary or legislated policy changes on aggregate demand.
 Cyclical FE captures the effect of the automatic stabilizers—changes in government taxes and spending arising from the business cycle.
 Residual FE measures the effect of all changes in government revenues and outlays which cannot be categorized as either discretionary or cyclical; for example, it captures the effect of the secular increase in entitlement program spending due to the aging of the population.
 We use FE to examine the contribution of fiscal policy to growth in real GDP over the course of the Great Recession and current expansion.
 We compare this contribution to the contributions to growth in aggregate demand made by fiscal policy over past business cycles.
 In doing so, we highlight that the relatively strong support of government policy to GDP growth during the Great Recession was followed by a historically weak contribution over the course of the current expansion.